Tweak (band): Lost Boys Club, Greatest Hits

 The Lost Boys Club, which was recorded in April 2004 and released in May, saw the band take a different musical direction.
 The release was themed around the idea of hanging onto one's youth as long as one can (much like Peter Pan and his Lost Boys Club), but still growing up despite what one might try and do to avoid it.
 They also opened for Avril Lavigne on her Bonez Tour.
 Tweak: A Greatest Hits Collection was released in 2005, a CD+DVD showcasing the band biggest hits, including 2 new songs, "Fallen" and "Fueling the Flame", which were later released on Fallen, a 6-track EP.
 One other song was recorded, "Under a Falling Sky", which was later released on This City Needs a Hero under their new name, Crashcarburn.

 Arrival in UK, guitarist departure, name change

 In January 2005, sheer determination and self-belief led Tweak to sell everything they owned and head for the United Kingdom.
 Mike Stott left the band and stayed behind in South Africa and later started his own band, Unwritten Friday.
 It was then that they picked up old friend and guitarist, Dylan Belton to fill in for Mike.
 Fallen was released shortly after they arrived in London.
 In late 2005, Tweak returned to South Africa to record their last songs under the name Tweak.
 These songs went on to appear on Crashcarburn EP, as the band changed their name after the disc was recorded.
-In 2006, the band were forced to change their name due to legal reasons, and Crashcarburn was born.
+In 2006, the band were forced to change their name for legal reasons, and Crashcarburn was born.